gmzi/blog-demo/README.md

       NEXT_PUBLIC_URL=http://localhost:3000

 5. Open /lib/data.js, change values for your own.
-6. `npm run dev` to run locally in dev mode, or `npm run build` and `npm start` to run local production build.
+6. `npm run dev` to run locally in dev mode, or `npm run build` and `npm start` to run production build locally.